Breastfeeding and your Diet

 Guidelines to follow while you are breastfeeding:

-- Increase calories: During breastfeeding, your body needs about 500 extra calories per day.
+- Increase your calories.
+During breastfeeding, your body needs about 500 extra calories per day.
 You may want to try eating smaller meals more often throughout the day to meet your needs.
 A dietitian can tell you how many total calories you need to eat each day and help you create a healthy meal plan that works for you.

 Effect of foods on your baby:

-The food you eat usually does not affect your baby.
+The food you eat usually will not affect your baby.
 Most women find they can eat any type of food without causing a problem for their baby.
 If you think something you ate affected your baby, avoid eating the food that may have caused the problem.
-Talk to your primary healthcare provider if you think your baby has a food allergy or sensitivity.
+Talk to your PHP if you think your baby has a food allergy or sensitivity.
 If your baby does have a food allergy, you can still breastfeed.

 What to avoid or limit while you are breastfeeding:

 - Limit or avoid alcohol.
 Alcohol passes from your breast milk to your baby.
 If you choose to drink alcohol, breastfeed your baby before you drink the alcohol.
 Do not breastfeed your baby for at least 2 hours after you have 1 drink.
 One drink of alcohol is 12 ounces of beer, 4 ounces of wine, or 1½ ounces of liquor.

-- Limit caffeine: Caffeine can also pass into your breast milk, so you may want to limit caffeine in your diet.
+- Limit caffeine.
+Caffeine can also pass into your breast milk, so you may want to limit caffeine.
 Caffeine is found in coffee, tea, some sodas, and energy drinks, and chocolate.
 Ask your dietitian how much caffeine you can have each day.

-- Limit fish that contain mercury: Mercury is naturally found in almost all types of fish and shellfish.
+- Limit fish that contain mercury.
+Mercury is found in almost all types of fish and shellfish.
 Each week, you may eat up to 12 ounces of fish or shellfish that have low levels of mercury.
 These include shrimp, canned light tuna, salmon, pollock, and catfish.
 Eat only 6 ounces of albacore (white) tuna per week.
 Albacore tuna has more mercury than canned tuna.
 Do not eat shark, swordfish, king mackerel, or tilefish.